B-AROL-O/FREISA/docs/training-set-up/howto-set-up-training-workstation.md

 _Note_ that at the time of writing we are using CUDA 12.4.

-## Installing additional Nvidia toolkits
+## Installing additional NVIDIA toolkits

 Next, we will install the **CUDA toolkit** following [this guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/#network-repo-installation-for-ubuntu).\
 Carefully follow all the installation steps, including the [post-installation actions](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#post-installation-actions), as they are required to correctly set-up the environment.